prudentj/labs-guides/docs/topics/github-actions.md

 - When a user interacts with a Github repository an event triggers (eg. push request, pull request, merge requests).
 Developers can use these events to start an automated workflow — A git hub container with a set of instructions or actions.
 - Rather than write actions from scratch, the most common actions have been provided by the Github community each on a repository capable of being forked and modified.
-![Finding GitHub Actions](../assets/images/github-actions/findingActions.png "Finding GitHub Actions") -Common use cases for GitHub Actions include Continuous Integration, and Continuous Deployment
+![Finding GitHub Actions](../assets/images/github-actions/findingActions.png "Finding GitHub Actions")
+- Common use cases for GitHub Actions include Continuous Integration, and Continuous Deployment

 ### Setting up GitHub Actions
 - For every repository on GitHub there is an actions tab, which provides a log of every action performed on the server